facelessuser/wcmatch/docs/src/markdown/glob.md

 `NEGATE` causes patterns that start with `!` to be treated as exclusion patterns.
 A pattern of `!*.py` would match any file but Python files.
 If used with the extended glob feature, patterns like `!(inverse|pattern)` will be mistakenly parsed as an exclusion pattern instead of as an inverse extended glob group.
 See [`MINUSNEGATE`](#globminusgate) for an alternative syntax that plays nice with extended glob.

-!!! warning "Change 4.0"
+!!! warning "Changes 4.0"
-    In 4.0, `NEGATE` requires a non-exclusion pattern to be paired with it.
-You can either use [`SPLIT`](#globSPLIT), or feed in a list of multiple patterns instead of a single string.
+    In 4.0, `NEGATE` now requires a non-exclusion pattern to be paired with it or it will match nothing.
+You can either use [`SPLIT`](#fnmatchSPLIT), or feed in a list of multiple patterns instead of a single string.
+If you really need the old behavior, you can use the `NEGDEFAULT` flag which will provide a default of `**` which is subject to the `GLOBSTAR` flag. `NEGDEFAULT` will raise a deprecation warning and will be removed in the future.

 #### `glob.MINUSNEGATE, glob.M` {: #globminusnegate}